 Section 1: Number and Election

 The Alliance shall have the following Officers: President, Vice-President, Past President, Secretary and Treasurer.
 In addition, in alternating years, a Secretary-elect and Treasurer-elect shall serve as ex officio non-voting members of the Executive Committee.
 The Board shall elect all Officers from current members of the Board.
+Only board members elected by the general membership will be eligible for election to an officer position.

 Section 2: Terms of Office